camerose/camerose.github.io/_posts/2019-07-19-networking-event-at-plaid.md

 at.**

 This a BIG one for me.
-Honestly it might end up being its own blog post at some point.
 I think a lot about whether I want to stay in pure engineering or if I would like to have more say in what products are made.
 Right now I have no say in what products are made, but of course that’s true since I’m an intern.
 I think that it would be really interesting work to think about the problems that customers are facing and what we could do to solve them.
 It also might be